 As a faith-based 501(c)(3) charity, Maryknoll Lay Missioners is exempt from filing a Form 990 with the Internal Revenue Service.
 However, we make all of our financial information available on our website every year.
-We invite you to read our financial reports.
+We invite you to read our annual reports here.

-We so value the trust placed in us by our donors that we have created a Pledge to Donors.
-To report back on how donations are being used to transform lives overseas, we publish a monthly MKLM Scroll e-newsletter, presenting stories of those we serve with our donors’ support.
+We so value the trust placed in us by our donors that we have created a Pledge to Our Donors.
+To follow how donations are being used to transform lives overseas, we urge you to subscribe to our e-newsletter mklm news here.

 Maryknoll Lay Missioners is a member organization of the National Catholic Development Conference and has pledged to adhere to the highest standards of integrity and commitment in the Catholic fundraising field by complying with the following documents: The Precepts of Stewardship; Principles and Guidelines for Fundraising in the United States; and The Donor Bill of Rights.